Hexadual/CNIT48101/docs/source/lab3.rst

 Section 2 (Creating Vagrantfile)
 ####################################

-The vagrant file is a ruby file that configures the virtual machine.
-This file is used to configure the virtual machines by setting the parameters ahead of their creation.
-In our configuration file we defined the master VM and two worker VMs.
-We also defined the network configuration, the number of CPUs, the amount of memory, and the provisioning scripts for each VM which were made in step 3.
+A Vagrant file was created to auto provision and configure three seperate VMs (master, worker1, worker2) through VirtualBox.
+The Vagrant file references a config.rb file that contains variables used to provision the VMs.
+The config.rb file specifies the network, IP address, name, CPUs, and memory to be used to provision the VMs.
+The Vagrant file addtionally configures the VMs upon provisoning by calling bash scripts to be ran on the specified VM.
+Three bash scripts were created (see Section 3) and ran upon the provisioning of these VMs.

 .. code-block:: ruby